Making sure you are on the right tax code will help you to avoid losing too much of your hard-earned money

 Most of us assume that code is correct, but HMRC do make mistakes and you could be paying too much or too little tax as a result

 Your tax code is the series of numbers and letters that tells the company that pays your income how much tax they should deduct.
-HMRC should have sent you a letter telling you your tax code for the 2017–2018 tax year, but if you can’t find that your code will also be on the payslip you receive from your employer or pension provider.
+HMRC should have sent you a letter telling you your tax code, but if you can’t find that your code will also be on the payslip you receive from your employer or pension provider.

 “Most people are understandably baffled by the whole system of tax codes, but you should check yours as a matter of urgency,” says Steve.
 If there is a mistake in your code it is highly unlikely anyone else will spot it and correct it, which could mean you pay the wrong level of tax for years.